beaverbuilder/documentation/bb-theme/customizer-settings/general.md

 For [navigation layouts](/bb-theme/customizer-settings/header.md#nav-layout), the Nav menu collapses to a Hamburger icon or MENU link on small devices.

 The Beaver Builder plugin also has default breakpoints to control responsive behavior in content areas and in Themer layouts, which differ by one pixel.
-For a description of the difference, see [the article on Beaver Builder breakpoints](/beaver-builder/layouts/responsive-design/breakpoints.md).
-See also the sections on [how to use the mobile nav icon instead of a full menu at all device sizes](/beaver-builder/layouts/responsive-design/breakpoints.md#use-the-mobile-nav-for-larger-devices) and [how to keep the theme's header layout the same on large and medium devices](/beaver-builder/layouts/responsive-design/breakpoints.md#preserve-the-themes-header-layout-on-medium-devices).
+For a description of the difference, see [the article on Beaver Builder breakpoints](/beaver-builder/layouts/responsive-design/breakpoints).

 ## Background